caleb531/jira-for-alfred/README.md

 If you do not pass a search query to the `jira` keyword, the workflow will automatically display your recently-worked-on issues.

+### On-premise users

+If you are an on-premise user using the 9.12.x LTS datacenter/server edition of Jira, then enable the **Use Jira 9.12.x LTS** configuration option within the workflow's settings.
+This should fix any errors with loading issues.

+### Quicker issue lookup for single-project setups

+If you only have a single project for which you wish to look up issues, then specify the project key in the **Prepend Number-Only Queries with Project Key** configuration option within the workflow's settings.
+This will allow you to specify number-only queries (e.g. `jira 123`), and the project key will automatically be prepended (with a dash) to the number you specify.

+For example, if you specify `PROJ` as your project key to prepend, then type `jira 123` into Alfred, the issue `PROJ-123` will be retrieved.

 ## Disclaimer

 This project is not affiliated with Atlassian, and the Jira icons used in this